-Don’t change a SQLStatement object’s text
+Don’t change a SQLStatement object’s

 after executing it.
 Instead, use one SQLStatement instance for each